bigdata-i523/hid305/notebook.md

 * 10/10/2017  - Started collecting information for paper 2.
 * 10/10/2017  - Started adding found information for paper 2 to a latex document.
 * 10/15/2017  - Assesed options for final project.
+* 10/15/2017  - Chose final project

 # Meetings

-* 09/11/2017  - Meeting: Attended class meeting for online students
+* 09/11/2017  - Meeting: Attended class meeting for online students.
-* 09/18/2017  - Meeting: Attended class meeting for online students
+* 09/18/2017  - Meeting: Attended class meeting for online students.
-* 09/25/2017  - Meeting: Attended class meeting for online students learned the difference between "" and'' '' in LaTex
+* 09/25/2017  - Meeting: Attended class meeting for online students.
+Learned the difference between "" and'' '' in LaTex
 * 10/02/2017  - Meeting: Attended class meeting for online students.
 Learned about the YAML readme Parser project.
 * 10/09/2017  - Meeting: Attended class meeting for online students.
 It was a short meeting led by a TA.
+* 10/16/2017  - Meeting: Attended class meeting for online students.
+Left the call since nobody (except for another student/TA) showed up
+* 10/23/2017  - Meeting: Attended class meeting for online students.
+Learned to keep git updated via vommand line

 # Location